bvbohnen/x4-projects/extensions/sn_mod_support_apis/Readme.md

 Limitations:
 * The windows backend confuses numpad enter and numpad / with their non-numpad counterparts.
 If one of these keys is used, both the numpad and normal key will trigger the hotkey callback.
-* Currently only supports keyboard inputs, not mouse or joystick.
+* Currently only supports keyboard inputs, not mouse or joystick or radial menu.

 # X4 Time API